otrv4/otrv4/otrv4.md

 # OTR version 4

-The following messaging protocol provides way for two people to have a conversation over a network with the same security as a private, in-person conversation.
-No external party can overhear what is being said, and no one (not even the conversation participants) can prove what was said or that the two participants spoke to each other at all.
+The following messaging protocol (TODO: is it really a messageing protocol?) provides a way for two people to have a conversation over a network with the same security expectations as a private, in-person conversation.
+No external party can overhear what is being said, and no one (not even the participants) can prove what was said or that the two participants spoke to each other at all.
 OTR works on top of an existing messaging protocol, like XMPP.

 ## Table of Contents